 Bea Johnson is a native of France currently living in California.
 She is perhaps one of the best-known of the zero waste bloggers.
 Her book ‘Zero Waste Home’ has been translated into 17 languages and her mantra is ‘Refuse, Reduce, Reuse, Recycle and Rot (only in that order).

 Lauren Singer, founder of Trash is for Tossers lives in New York and was an Environmental Studies major at college.
 Lauren Singer has her own definition of zero waste which is, “Zero Waste means that I do not produce any garbage.
 No sending anything to landfill, no throwing anything in a trash can, nothing.
 However, I do recycle and I do compost”.

 Representing the UK, Jessica Renz is the person behind #NoToPlastic.
 She posts frequently on various aspects of zero waste including several product recommendations.

-Based in California, Kathryn’s journey to zero waste began for health reasons and has never looked back.
+Based in California, Kathryn’s journey to zero waste began for health reasons and she has never looked back.
 Her blog covers almost everything in terms of zero waste, including cooking, beauty, and tips on how to start your zero waste journey.

 This list would not be complete of course without mentioning the legendary Kate Arnell.
 TV presenter, personality, and London based zero waste lifestyle guru Kate Arnell startedhttp://eco-boost.co as a hub for all things that are organic, zero waste, eco and sustainable.
-Her blog and social media channels cover all aspects of zero waste including fashion-beauty, food, lifestyle.
+Her blog and social media channels cover all aspects of zero waste including fashion-beauty, food and lifestyle.